 - On occasion, people want to ask how they can help.
-A lot of times people don’t realize we need help.
-For those of us who have kiddos who don’t have a tremendous amount of trouble in the community….many of us move along to normalize our experiences.
+More times than that, people don’t realize we need help.
+For those of us who have kiddos who don’t have a obvious trouble in the community, we move along to normalize our experiences.
 I have been told that I give off the air of having everything under control and that I don’t need anything.
-Part of this is for my kids benefit…no one wants a hot mess of a mom in public.
-Another part of this is because as my job as a therapist in this close-knit community I feel like I need to maintain a balance of vulnerability and strength…again…the hot mess part needs to ride in the back seat and can ask “are we there yet”.
+Part of this is for my kids benefit.
+No one wants a hot mess of a mom in public.
+Another part of this is because as my job as a therapist in this close-knit community, I feel like I need to maintain a balance of vulnerability and strength.
+The hot mess part needs to ride in the back seat to ask “are we there yet?”.
 There are other parents whose kids CANNOT safely be in public places.
-So you just don’t see those people.
-Their life behind closed doors is like an invisibility cloak…..they are not getting asked often for those reasons.
-And frankly, many of us have NO IDEA what to tell you how you can help.
-When I do have family visit, they come infrequently enough that to dole out a honey-do list also requires having to walk them through where things are, etc…..which means more work.
-If there were an emergency, they are not enough of a trained listener to know what he needs if he tells them.
-When a friend asks if they can watch your kids so you can get out…how do you explain that you can’t imagine asking them to change a 10 year old’s diaper ….or the fact that they probably won’t get to sleep through the night and need to keep one eye open when they are sleeping.
-And sometimes people ask to help….they just don’t want to do what you do need….so their perception becomes that you are unreasonable or are not taking their help.
-All can serve as barriers to asking the right questions….or giving the right answers for assistance.
+So, you just don’t see those people.
+Their life behind closed doors is like an invisibility cloak and they are not getting asked what they need for those reasons.
+Frankly, many of us have NO IDEA what to tell you about how you can help.
+My family comes infrequently enough, that to dole out a honey-do list also requires having to walk them through where things are, etc. Ultimately, this means more work.
+If there were an emergency, they are not enough of a trained listener to know what my child needs if he tells them.
+When a friend asks if they can watch my kids so we can get out…well, I still haven’t figured out exactly how one explains that you can’t imagine asking them to change a 10 year old’s diaper ….or telling them they probably won’t get to sleep through the night and must keep one eye open when they are sleeping.
+Sometimes people ask to help but they just don’t want to do what you do need.
+Their perception becomes that you are unreasonable.
+It is your own fault you are not taking their help.
+All can serve as barriers to asking the right questions or giving the right answers for assistance.